MicrosoftDocs/quantum-docs/articles/user-guide/program-structure.md

 }
 ```

-The Q# standard library also provides operations that you can use in your programs, for example the Hadamard or the [`H`](xref:Microsoft.Quantum.Intrinsic.H) operation that is used in the example program.
+The Q# standard library also provides operations that you can use in your programs, for example the Hadamard or the `H` operation that is used in the example program.
 Given a qubit in Z-basis, the `H` operation puts the qubit into an *even* superposition.
 Once in superposition, the qubit has a 50% chance of being measured as zero or one.

 ## Measuring qubits

 There are many types of quantum measurements, but Q# focuses on projective measurements on single qubits, also known as [Pauli measurements](xref:microsoft.quantum.concepts.pauli).
 Upon measurement in a given basis (for example, the computational basis $\ket{0},\ket{1}$) the qubit state is projected onto whichever basis state was measured, hence destroying any superposition between the two.

-Our example program uses the [`M` operation](xref:Microsoft.Quantum.Intrinsic.M), which performs a measurement of a single qubit in the Pauli Z basis and returns a `Result` type.
+Our example program uses the `M` operation, which performs a measurement of a single qubit in the Pauli Z basis and returns a `Result` type.

-## Libraries
+## Built-in namespaces

-Q# makes extensive use of libraries.
-A library is a package that contains functions and operations that you can use in quantum programs.
+The standard Q# library makes use of built-in namespaces that contain functions and operations that you can use in quantum programs.
+For example, the namespace `Microsoft.Quantum.Intrinsic` contains commonly used operations and functions such as `M`, to measure results and `Message`, to display user messages anywhere in the program.

-You can call a function or operation by specifying the full namespace, or use  an `open` statement to make all the functions and operations for that library available, and to make your code easier to read.
+You can call a function or operation by specifying the full namespace, or use  an `open` statement to make all the functions and operations for that namespace available, and to make your code easier to read.
 These two examples call the same operation:

 ```qsharp
  Microsoft.Quantum.Intrinsic.Message("Hello quantum world!");